Leave the bustle behind and island hop; green and palm-fringed islets, bird havens or private paradise…

-Denis Island is best known for its phenomenal diving, snorkelling and deep sea fishing, This is one of the most northern of the inner private islands.
+Denis Island is best known for its phenomenal diving, snorkelling and deep sea fishing.
+This is one of the most northern of the inner private islands.
 The flat coral island is covered with tropical bush, through which run a myriad of hiking and jogging trails which lead to deserted beaches.
 Just beyond the island, the Seychelles ocean shelf drops away suddenly.
 Sailfish, marlin and tuna prowl the deeper waters – a mecca for keen fishermen.
-Denis Island Lodge is the wonderful beach lodge here, offering just the right mix of luxury and simplicity.

-North-west of Mahé is the third largest island of the Seychelles, the virtually undeveloped Silhouette island.
-Until recently, Silhouette was home to less than 200 residents and no roads.
-Perfect for nature lovers and hikers, it still has no roads but it now boasts the luxurious Labriz Silhouette Resort.
-Silhouette is one of the bio-diversity hotspots in the Indian Ocean: home to virgin rainforest and exotic orchids, the curious pitcher plants and incense trees.
+North-west of Mahé is the third largest island of the Seychelles, the virtually undeveloped Silhouette Island.
+Home to approximately 200 residents and no roads.
+Silhouette is one of the bio-diversity hotspots in the Indian Ocean and home to virgin rainforests and exotic orchids, the curious pitcher plants and incense trees.
 Here you can enjoy forest walks whilst its beaches are sheltered by coral reefs offering superb snorkelling and swimming with big game fishing beyond.

 Sainte Anne Island

-Only a short boat ride away from Mahe is Sainte Anne Island, the largest island in the Sainte Anne Marine National Park.
+Only a short boat ride away from Mahé is Sainte Anne Island, the largest island in the Sainte Anne Marine National Park.
 This protected reserve ensures stunning marine life for divers and snorkelers.
 Its white beaches are also a favoured spot for nesting turtles.
-The fairly large Sainte Anne Resort & Spa has 87 villas offering plenty of indoor and outdoor space.

 If you are looking for the ultimate in private islands, and if you feel like pushing the boat out, then head to North Island.
 North Island is many people’s idea of the perfect tropical island: three mountain peaks covered in lush forest rise up out of the turquoise waters of the Indian Ocean.
 North Island offers the ultimate in luxury and pampering.
 Spacious villas, private pools, personal butlers providing unobtrusive and immaculate service and candlelit dinners on your private deck are the order of the day here.
 With a price tag to match.